-For the RS485/RS422 pin assignment on your device, see RS485/RS422 connector on page 51.
+For the RS485/RS422 pin assignment on your device, see .

 To change serial port settings, go to System > Plain config > Serial in the device's web interface.

 Reset to factory default settings

 Reset to factory default should be used with caution.
 A reset to factory default resets all settings, including the IP address, to the factory default values.